Recommendation System

 similarity measure

-(available to our Scale plan users).
+(available to our Pro and Enterprise plan users).

 It's easier to explain how this is different by first explaining how the DEFAULT